MohammadB88/rag-anythingllm/README.md

     - We will install Milvus based on the insttuction from this link [Milvus on OpenShift](https://github.com/rh-aiservices-bu/llm-on-openshift/tree/main/vector-databases/milvus).
 Accordingly, I have generated the manifest for a standalone deployment.
    - Navigate to the `milvus/` directory.
-   - On the cluster, create a namespace called "**milvus**"
+   - On the cluster, create a namespace called "**milvus**".
+   - We call the release name to be "**vectordb**".
-   - Since we are deploying a standalone instance, we use this command to create the manifest with release name of "**vectordb**":
+   - This command is used to create the manifest for a standalone deployment:
      ```sh
      helm template -f openshift-values.yaml vectordb -n milvus --set cluster.enabled=false --set etcd.replicaCount=1 --set minio.mode=standalone --set pulsar.enabled=false milvus/milvus > milvus_manifest_standalone.yaml
      ```